yasserare/notes/README.md

              - Make huge efforts to provide a deep work session, the bigger the effort the better.
 This will conciousely and unconciousely will stress you (in a good way) to go deeper than usual.

 # LVM (Logical Volume Management):
-   * It means making a pool of storage out of multilple storage devices and modifying with much more flexibility. in noob terms, it means taking multiple storage devices and making them seem like one huge chunk of storage.
+   * It means making a pool of storage out of multilple storage devices, creating at least one logical volume and manipulating it with much more flexibility as needed. in noob terms, it means taking multiple storage devices and making them seem like one huge chunk of storage, Modifying that chunk(logical volume) as needed(creating new logical volumes, resizing them).
    * Main terms:
         - Volume Groupe: The physical pool of storage devices.
         - Logical Volumes: The partitions that are created in that volume Group.